ash-jc-allen/laravel-executor/README.md

 }
 ```

+Note: In some cases, you may want to run a command that requires your input.
+For example, you might have a command that
+creates a new user in the database and need you to input some details.
+In this case, you can pass ``` true ``` as the second
+parameter to the ``` ->runArtisan() ``` command to specify that it is an interactive command.

 #### Adding a Command
 To run a command (that can't be run with Artisan) via your Executor class, you can add the ``` runExternal() ``` method to your Executor's ``` run() ```
 method.
 For example, the code below shows how you could set the Executor to run the built-in Composer ``` composer install ```